3.4 Bacterial Cell Division

 DNA Replication Regulates Cell Division

 The process of synthesizing daughter cells begins at the origin of replication, a unique DNA sequence in the chromosome.
-In bacteria, the origin is attached to a site on the envelope—most commonly, at a point on the cell’s equator (Fig. 3.28 ).
+In bacteria, the origin is attached to a site on the envelope—most commonly, at a point on the cell’s equator (Fig. 3.28 Icon: Video).
 At the origin sequence, the DNA double helix begins to unzip, forming two replication forks.
 At each replication fork, DNA is synthesized by DNA polymerase.
 The complex of DNA polymerase with its accessory components is called a replisome.
 The replisome actually has a double complex of DNA polymerase that simultaneously replicates the “leading strand” and the “lagging strand” of the helix.
 The lag time is short compared with the overall time of replication; thus, as the replisome travels along the DNA, it converts one helix into two progeny helices almost simultaneously (details presented in Chapter 7).

 An illustration shows the movement of replisome within a dividing cell.
 A micrograph showing a fluorescently labeled origin of replication and terminator sequence within a cell.
 A micrograph showing septum formation within a cell.
 An image of a pulse labeled Z ring.